 Just as with alien abduction, one can always “dig deeper” in the context of IFS so as to re-narrate the entire tale.
 How do licensed professionals fall for this rubbish?
 The lecture I attended was delivered to a full-house of professional, credulous rubes in the mental health profession.

 In 2009 I attended a “Ritual Abuse/Mind-Control conference” held annually in Connecticut by an organization known as S.M.A.R.T.
 (Stop Mind-control And Ritual abuse Today).
 The conference is organized by a licensed Mental Health professional, Neil Brick, from Massachusetts.
 A vendor booth at the conference was selling electromagnetic-beam blocking hats, and one of the speakers casually lectured us about mind-control and “demonic harmonics”, which “involves using musical tones and quantum physics to open up portals into the spiritual realms.”
 Brick himself claims to have recovered memories that he was a brainwashed assassin for the satanic cult conspiracy within the Illuminati-controlled CIA.
 Theories of repressed trauma are used to support the notion that if this type of lunacy can be “recalled”, so too must it all be true.
-(I wrote a report about this conference which Neil Brick has subsequently been attempting to litigate against on grounds of “defamation”, though, interestingly, none of the factual claims in the report are contested in the suit at all.)

 The International Society for the Study of Trauma and Dissociation (ISSTD) hosts professional conferences where the debunked diagnosis of Multiple Personality Disorder (MPD) (now referred to in the American Psychiatric Association’s [APA] Diagnostic & Statistical Manual [DSM] as Dissociative Identity Disorder) is discussed and elaborated upon.
 Their last conference found a regular speaker from the annual S.M.A.R.T. conferences co-delivering a lecture on “Ritual Abuse”, a slightly euphemistic term for the conspiracy theory of satanic cult abuse.